cjoakim/azu-js/README.md

 The focus is on the **Azure Cosmos DB, Azure OpenAI, Azure Cognitive Search, and Azure Blob Storage** PaaS services.

-See the example_console_app/ directory for samples.
+See the console_app/ directory, and the unit tests, for example use of the azu-js package.

 ---